Elephant cognition: Possible absence of causal reasoning

 Thorndike's dogs and cats learned to escape a box by, for instance, pulling a loop attached to a string that opened the box.
 On subsequent introductions to an open box when string-pulling no longer served a purpose, the animal continued to pull a string before getting out of the box.
 Thorndike concluded that the animal solved the task mechanically, without understanding the causal link between string-pulling and escaping.

 A conceptually similar experiment involved pre-training four logging Asian elephants to remove food from a cover-less bucket by inserting their trunk into the bucket.
 Next, a treat was placed at the bottom of a bucket and, at the same time, the bucket was covered with a lid.
 The elephants were then trained to obtain the treat by removing the lid.
 Once this behavioral sequence was established, a treat was placed inside the bucket and, at the same time, the lid was placed on the ground alongside the bucket, so that the lid no longer obstructed access to the food.
 Despite the bucket being open, elephants continued to move the lid before retrieving the treat.

 As in the Thorndike case, if elephants can understand the nature of the task, they should ignore the lid on the ground and retrieve the reward directly, as they used to do in pre-training sessions before the lid was introduced.
 But if they fail to understand the causal link between lid removal and food retrieval, they might continue to remove the lid before retrieving the food.
 The observations supported Thorndike's mechanical learning hypothesis.
+An alternative explanation that has yet to be tested, is compliance.
+That the elephants perceive the trainer's expectations, and comply by moving the lid before retrieving the food, in order to do what they perceive is expected of them.
+Distinguishing between these two explanations could support or falsify whether elephants have a theory of mind.